nre-learning/proposals/antidote-v1.0/MP1-syringe-redesign.md

 ### MP1.X - Move to Go Modules

 - [Started work here](https://github.com/nre-learning/syringe/pull/140) - not sure if this will still be useful at this point, but maybe.
+Should definitely have the previous work on the scheduler finished by this point - if we decide not to use auto-generated code for k8s interaction, this work will be MUCH simpler.
 - Also need to prune old deps that are no longer needed at this point.

 References: